 The main difference is still that Quill is a ready to use rich text editor, with user interactions considered and interfaces thought out and implemented.
 Draft provides the building blocks but you will have to implement all the pieces above the data layer yourself.

 ProseMirror is relatively new but has already captured signficant attention, being built by the same author of CodeMirror.
-That being said a robust comparison of the product and implementation is premature as ProseMirror is still in the development stages, as noted in their README:
+That being said a robust comparison of the product and implementation is premature since ProseMirror is still in the development stages, as noted in their README:

 NOTE: This project is in BETA stage.
 It isn’t thoroughly tested, and the API might still change across 0.x releases.
 You are welcome to use it, but don’t expect it to be very stable yet.